bbauska/zombiePolitics/README.md

 schools publicly handed by taxpayers, yet run privately, outside the control of local school boards-and merit pay schemes where teachers are paid according to student test scores.
-Ame's turnaround play proposes closing some 5,000 schools across the country and firing entire teaching staffs at schools perceived to be failing.3
+Ame's turnaround play proposes closing some 5,000 schools across the country and firing entire teaching staffs at schools perceived to be failing.3</p>

-When Jesse Hagopian interviewed Duncan, he asked him why he is putting money into charter schools when a recent Stanford study suggested that public schools on the whole outperformed charter schools.
+<p>When Jesse Hagopian interviewed Duncan, he asked him why he is putting money
+into charter schools when a recent Stanford study suggested that public schools on the whole outperformed charter schools.
 I-lagopian’s point was that if public schools are outperforming charter schools, why not invest public money in schools that are accountable to public control?
-In response, Duncan provided what can only be viewed as a nonsensical answer: “There is nothing inherently good or bad about charters.”
+In response, Duncan provided what can only be viewed as a nonsensical answer: "There is nothing inherently good or bad about charters."</p>

-Not only is this answer nonsensical, but it reveals the lack of compassion and understanding necessary to curb the kind of violence being waged against young people in public schools, on the streets, and in a range of other spheres.
+<p>Not only is this answer nonsensical, but it reveals the lack of compassion and
+understanding necessary to curb the kind of violence being waged against young people in public schools, on the streets, and in a range of other spheres.
 Clearly, the war against young people does not begin and end with public schooling.
 Equally